Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/build-drivetrain-1/build-drivetrain-1.typ

         - Updated the framework of the drivetrain and rotated all the screws from facing inwards to outwards
         - Connected four wheels to their designated gear
         - Adjusted the spacing for the bearing blocks.
-        #nb_admonition(type:"Note:")[We also discussed some ideas regarding the forearm for the elevation bar task.
+        #nb_admonition(type:"note")[We also discussed some ideas regarding the forearm for the elevation bar task.
 We did not come to much of a conclusion regarding the forearm.]

       ],
-      [#image("./8.5 build.png", width: auto)],
+      [#image("./8.18.png", width: auto)],

+       [#image("./8.25.png", width: 65%)
+       #image("./8.25 2.png", width: 75%)
+       ],

+     [
+        #nb_heading([2023/8/25], level: 1)

+       - Changed the length of the c channel going between the sides of the drivetrain
+      - Started to space the axles properly
+      #nb_admonition(type:"note")[The newer members had a coding lesson with some of the seniors about classes, and header files.]

+      ],
     )
   ]
 )